-The purpose of this Specific Closed Call for Expression of Interest is to identify eligible Civil Society Organisations for prospective partnership with UNICEF Moldova Country Office.
-Eligible Civil Society Organisations (CSOs) are invited to submit proposals for partnership to support achievement of results for children outlined in the UNICEF-Government of Moldova Country Programme 2013-2017 and section 1.3 below.
+The purpose of the Call for Expression of Interest is to identify eligible Civil Society Organisations for prospective partnership with UNICEF Moldova Country Office.
+Eligible Civil Society Organisations (CSOs) are invited to submit proposals for partnership to support achievement of results for children outlined in the UNICEF's 2013-2017 Country Programme in its section 1.3 below.

-Organisations that wish to participate in this Call for Expression of Interest are requested to send or deliver their submission in a sealed envelope clearly marked "CSO Call for Expression of Interest, C4BC Immunization" at the following address:
+Organisations that wish to participate in this Call for Expression of Interest are requested to send or deliver their submission in a sealed envelope clearly marked "CSO Call for Specific Expression of Interest for a project related to Strengthening the child sensitive justice system for children victims and witnesses of crimes, and for children below 14 years old in contact with the law in Moldova" at the following address:

-UNICEF Moldova 131, '31st August 1989' str., Chisinau, MD-2012 Moldova
+UNICEF Moldova address 131, '31st August 1989' str., Chisinau, MD-2012 Moldova

-Deadline for submission of the expression of interest is 25 September 2017, 17:00.
+Deadline for submission of the specific expression of interest is 10 March 2017, 17.00.

-Applications must be submitted in English or Romanian.
+Applications must be submitted in English.

-Any requests for additional information should be addressed in writing by 15 September 2017 at the latest to chisinau@unicef.org.
-UNICEF responses to any queries or clarification requests will be made available to all online on the "Tenders" page of the UNICEF Moldova webpage before the deadline for submission of applications.
+Any requests for additional information should be addressed in writing by 2 March 2017 at the latest to chisinau@unicef.org.
+UNICEF responses to any queries or clarification requests will be made available to all online on the "Tenders" page of UNICEF Moldova website before the deadline for submission of applications, or by e-mail to all invited/inquiring civil society organisations.

 Applications will be assessed by an evaluation committee to identify CSOs that have the mandate, capacities and comparative advantage to support achievement of results for children using criteria outlined in section 3 below.
 It should be noted however that participation to this Call for Expression of Interest does not guarantee the CSO will be ultimately selected for partnership with UNICEF.
-Selected NGOs will be invited to review and finalise partnership agreements in accordance with criteria outlined in section 3.4 below and applicable policy and procedures on partnership with CSOs.
+Selected CSOs will be invited to review and finalise partnership agreements in accordance with criteria outlined in section 3.4 below and applicable policy and procedures on partnership with CSOs.